Cindy Stancavage, BSN, RN, NCSN

 NEWS FROM YOUR SCHOOL NURSE

 To keep the spread of illnesses to a minimum, DO NOT send children that have been sick back to school until you have spoken with the school nurse and received a return date!
+Contact the school nurse immediately upon the student's first absent day if the student is having covid like symptoms or has had a "potential" covid exposure.
+All quarantine related absences must be discussed with and approved by the school nurse in order to be excused.

 IF Students OR any Household Member have had any potential symptoms of covid, they must have a negative covid PCR test or remain out of school 10 days (*May continue remote learning from home during this time).
 Once the 10 days are complete or they have had a negative covid test, they must also meet the guidelines below in order to return to school!